ChathurikaDissanayaka/polly-glot/README.md

+# PollyGlot

-# PollyGlot, AI-powered chat app that translate messages into French, Spanish, or Japanese using the OpenAI GPT-3.5-turbo model.
+AI-powered chat app that translate messages into French, Spanish, or Japanese using the OpenAI GPT-3.5-turbo model.
 Built with HTML, CSS, and JS as one of the solo projects in the Scrimba AI Engineer Path course

 # Getting Started
 Install the dependencies and run the project